“It’s easy to stand in the crowd but it takes courage to stand alone”Mahatma Gandhi

 I was powerless.

-I detached from the events that unfolded and watched on from afar, aware of my anxious mother and her strict instructions not to, whatever happened, get in his car.
-She made me promise, and I did, knowing already that I’d have no choice, no voice and no hope of keeping myself safe.
+I detached from the events as they unfolded and watched on from afar, aware of my anxious mother and her strict instructions to not, whatever happened, get in his car.
+She made me promise, and I did, knowing I’d have no choice, no voice and no hope of keeping myself safe.
 I couldn’t say the words, “I want to go home”, because I was mute with fear.
 It was just too late.

 And then, suddenly, there he was.
 The monster I’d forgotten.
 The same emptiness behind the eyes.
 The eyes.
 How could I have forgotten them?
 They filled me with panic.
 They always had.
 There was nothing there.
 A blank darkness.
 Years later J.K.
 Rowling’s description of the Dementors would bring him to mind and I would wonder if she’d known a monster in her own life too.